 I used to go by "Christopher Allan Webber" but I found appending part of my spouse's name resulted in less naming conflicts, which were common even in FOSS.
 In particular, I am not this Christopher Allen nor am I this Chris Webber, though they are nice people and you may have met them at conferences.

 Socially, I'm a bit odd.
 I don't like large parties or loud organizations of people I don't know.
-I do, however, enjoy dialogue, and if you think you'd enjoy meeting up for a cup of coffee or tea, and you're in the Madison area, contact me.
+I do, however, enjoy dialogue, and if you think you'd enjoy meeting up for a cup of coffee or tea, and you're in the Western Massachusetts area, contact me.